annaweronica/AJ-resume-webpage/README.md

 The webpage is hosted on github with one master branch:
 [github.com/annaweronica/AJ-resume-webpage](https://github.com/annaweronica/AJ-resume-webpage)

-> *I worked before on big project within IT working on many branches however being misled that I am working by my self on my own project I have been working on one master branch following*
+> *Anna worked before on big, crossed-functional project within IT on many branches however being misled that I am working by myself on my own project I have been working on one master branch following*
 > - git add .
 > - git commit -m "name"
 > - git push<br>